cooljeanius/Flight_Freedom/README.txt

   changed the turns on which Kogw gives you your progress notifications.
 12 Rockfall: Made the dwarves fight the lava monsters.
 Also gave the player more time to escape.
-13 Betrayal: See note for 04a Caravan above.
+13 Betrayal: See first sentence of note for 04a Caravan above.
-14 Hordes of the Fould Undead: Likewise.
+14 Hordes of the Foul Undead: Likewise.
 15 Gate of Storms: Likewise.
 16 Exodus: Likewise.
 17 Blockade: I tried to make the Merfolk and Nagas focus more on each other than the player.
-Also I've noticed the whole thing where the WML messes with the team colors doesn't exactly work, so I might want to change that, both here and in other scenarios where it's done similarly.
+Also I noticed that the whole thing where the WML messes with the team colors wasn't exactly working, so I've tried changing that, both here and in other scenarios where it's done similarly.
 18 Return to Morogor: I had finally run thru my massive gold reserves left over from River of Skulls by this point (on my first playthru), but since all my spending of it previously had given me a large recall list, I